 Written, recorded and produced by Harold Nono & Hidekazu Wakabayashi

-Bearsuit Records is an indendpendent record label based in Edinburgh, Scotland.
+Bearsuit Records is an independent record label based in Edinburgh, Scotland.
 UK.
-Artists include : Bunny & The Invalid
+Artists : Bunny & The Invalid Singers /

-Singers / Whizz Kid / Senji Niban / Kennel Club / Kirameki / AWSTS / Harold Nono / Ageing Children / Haq / Annie & The Station Orchestra / Jikan Ga Nai / Ippu Mitsui / The Moth Poets...
+Whizz Kid / Senji Niban / Kennel Club / Kirameki / AWSTS / Harold Nono / Ageing Children / Uncle Pops / Haq / Annie & The Station Orchestra / Jikan Ga Nai / Ippu Mitsui / The Moth Poets...